 - Are the scars well concealed?

-The goal Drs.
-Vath and Wolfe have for their patients who undergo a minifacelift is for them to look like a younger, refreshed and well-rested version of themselves, not someone else.
+The goal Dr. Vath, Dr. Wolfe, and Dr. Steinwald have for their patients who undergo a minifacelift is for them to look like a younger, refreshed and well-rested version of themselves, not someone else.
 The key to this is good surgical technique.
 A pulled look after a facelift is usually the result of putting too much tension on the skin and not tightening the underlying structures.
-Dr. Wolfe and Dr. Vath always tighten underlying structures during their minifacelifts in Denver.
+Dr. Vath, Dr. Wolfe, and Dr. Steinwald always tighten underlying structures during their minifacelifts in Denver.
 These underlying structures that support the face are often misrepresented as muscle.
 All facial muscles are used either to chew or create facial expression; therefore, these muscles are never cut or sewn during any facelift procedure.
 A layer between the muscles and the skin called the SMAS (superficial musculo-aponeurotic system) is used to support the face, and this is the layer tightened in a minifacelift procedure.

 A telltale sign a person has undergone a facelift is the presence of pixie ear.
 Pixie Ear deformities can occur when a tight facelift distorts the earlobe, causing it to stretch anteriorly and pull on the normal ear.
 The result is an earlobe that does not dangle in a normal fashion.